rickyclegg/surviving-unit-tests/README.md

 ### Branches

-- `main`: The root of the repo.
-Paired with Slide 11.
-I has some basic unit tests as a simple example.
+- `main`: Paired with Slide 11.
+It has some basic unit tests as a simple example.
 - `get-by`: Paired with Slide 18.
 This is for writing some unit tests.
+- `tdd`: Paired with Slide 27.
+This is for a test first approach to Pokédex.